 CPR 5500 is significant in that it was the first SD-40 model locomotive produced by General Motors Diesel Division in London, Ontario for North America and delivered to the Canadian Pacific Railway in 1965.
 CPR ordered 32 units that year, (#s 5500 – 5531) and 33 more in 1966, (#s 5532 – 5564).
 CPR 5500 received Cultural Property Designation, December 15, 2003.

 SD-40s were one of the most commercially and technically successful diesel locomotives built in North America, referred to by writers as “the standard North American diesel locomotive.”
 The locomotive had 16 cylinders producing 3,000 horsepower, was capable of speeds to 65 miles per hour, and weighed 390,000 pounds.
 These units were the power behind the coal trains heading from the Rockies to Roberts Bank on the Pacific Ocean.
-The units were utilized as main locomotives and were utilized as "pushers" at Beavermouth, where units and
+The units were used as main locomotives and were also used as "pushers" at Beavermouth, where units and

 units and crews were located, providing additional power to trains ascending the steep mountain grade through the Connaught tunnel to Glacier.

 When refurbished to its original maroon & grey with "script" lettering, CPR 5500 will be a prime example of a second-generation diesel locomotive and a living testament to our railway history and heritage.

-The Revelstoke Heritage Railway Society sincerely thanks Canadian Pacific Ingenuity for the kind donation of CPR 5500 to the Revelstoke Railway Museum.
+The Revelstoke Heritage Railway Society sincerely thanks Canadian Pacific Ingenuity for generously donating CPR 5500 to the Revelstoke Railway Museum.

-Dan Sewell, Service Area Manager, Canadian Pacific Railway - center - officially donates CPR 5500 to David Johnson, President of the Revelstoke Heritage Railway Society - left - and Roberto Rodriguez, previous Executive Director, Revelstoke Railway Museum - right, on August 17, 2007.
+Dan Sewell, service area manager, Canadian Pacific Railway (centre) officially donates CPR 5500 to David Johnson, president of the Revelstoke Heritage Railway Society (left) and Roberto Rodriguez, previous executive director, Revelstoke Railway Museum (right) on August 17, 2007.